rfveds/tenzis-react/README.md

 This project was made as a part of React course from Scrimba with my additional features

 ## Done
-- useState for storing dice varaible
+- useState for storing dice variable
 - useEffect to check if player won

 ## To-do